erdg/lol-picolisp/EXPLAIN.md

             (* (pop 'pstack) (pop 'pstack)) )
          (setq pc (cdr pc)) ) ) )
 ```

 The flow of code/data through our forth interpreter is something like the following.

 ```
-   # 'go-forth' is a convenience macro wrapper
+   # 'go-forth' is a convenience macro wrapper that takes care of quoting args and
+   # for-loops through the words, calling the forth image on each word

    (go-forth F .
 Words)                       <---
                                                   \